cscart/docs/en/user_guide/settings/appearance.rst

 .. note::

-    The following parameters apply to the appearance of the Administration panel only.
+    The following parameters only apply to the appearance of the Administration panel.

-* **Backend default language**—the default language of the administration panel.
+* **Backend default language**—the default language of the Administration panel.

 * **Elements per page**—the default number of elements (like orders or products) displayed on one page of the list.